 Consumer trends show an increasing demand for a positive impact

 There is a growing demand from consumers to have easy and transparent access to a wider range of options to travel more sustainably.
 Travalyst wants to help companies meet that demand as well as use this platform to engage consumers about the importance of sustainable practices.
-This partnership will also prioritize working with local communities, engaging social entrepreneurs and promoting best practice.
+This partnership will also prioritize working with local communities, engaging social entrepreneurs and promoting best practices.

-More than half of all travellers say they are more determined to make more sustainable travel choices this year than they were last year – but many do not know how.
+More than half of all travelers say they are more determined to make more sustainable travel choices this year than they were last year – but many do not know how.
 Barriers include a lack of knowledge, perceived extra costs and not enough availability or appealing options when trying to put this into practice.
-That being said, impact on the local community and environment is a primary consideration for many travellers globally.
+That being said, impact on the local community and environment is a primary consideration for many travelers globally.

-- 71% of global travellers told Booking.com that they think travel companies should offer more sustainable travel choices, and 68% of people said it was important the money they spent on travel went back into local communities.
+- 71% of global travelers told Booking.com that they think travel companies should offer more sustainable travel choices, and 68% of people said it was important the money they spent on travel went back into local communities.

 - 75% of Ctrip’s partners are committed to Ctrip’s 4R initiatives: to Reduce, Reuse, Recycle resources and Regenerate lives in the travel ecosystem.

 - The global sustainable tourism market is predicted to grow by $340bn, 10%, within the next four years.
 (TechNavio)

 The Travalyst initiative is looking to establish more collaborative partnerships that bring together the collective expertise and perspectives of local communities, policymakers, governments, NGOs, other leading businesses and social entrepreneurs; leveraging technology and strategic initiatives to help scale the global supply of sustainable travel options to meet the growing mass-market demand from consumers.